- Pop Med Bldg. 201

 My research group focuses on the epidemiology of foodborne and waterborne infections in animal and human populations.
 We have particular interests in E. coli O157:H7, Salmonella, Campylobacter and antibiotic resistant organisms.
 We seek to better understand the dynamics of these infections in animals and humans, to determine risk factors for infection, and to evaluate methods of control.
 I like to work with graduate students and have supervised or co-supervised over 40 MSc and 20 PhD students.

-I teach graduate courses POPM*6350 Safety of Foods of Animal Origin and POPM*6540 Concepts in Environmental Health, coordinate POPM*6560 MPH Practicum, and co-teach the undergraduate course POPM*4040 Epidemiology of Foodborne Diseases.
+I teach graduate courses POPM*6350 Safety of Foods of Animal Origin and POPM*6540 Concepts in Environmental Health, coordinate POPM*6560 MPH Practicum and POPM*6590 Public Health Practicum II, and teach the undergraduate course POPM*4040 Epidemiology of Foodborne Diseases.

 Professional Experience & Honours

 - Chair, International Assessment of Research at the National Food Institute of the Technical University of Denmark, Mørkhøj, January 2015.

 - Chair, 6th Meeting of the WHO Advisory Group on Integrated Surveillance of Antimicrobial Resistance 10-12 June 2015, Seoul, South Korea.